PrajaktaSathe/Python/README.md

 ## What should I keep in mind while contributing?

 - When you are contributing, make sure that the work is entirely your own and not from some other source.
+- Make sure you are adding your project in the proper folder.

 Do :star: the repo if you find it useful! 😇😃😇